(if the links don't work for you you probably need to disable your ad blocker for this site)

 Men's Men's Ecco sandals

-You can see a general selection of hiking sandals here:
+If you'd like to see other brands you can see a general selection of hiking sandals here:

 Women's Women's hiking sandals